litexlang/litex-tutorial/Essentials/Proposition.md

 ## Make a Proposition always True

-We claimed a Proposition before.
-Litex consider it unknown because we don't give it *if and only if*:
+We claimed an empty Proposition `form_triangles`.
+Litex consider it unknown because we don't give it *if and only if* part:

 ```litex
 prop form_triangles(x, y, z N_pos)